jundalisay/sp/content/en/research/indian/gospel/chapter-36e.md

 ---
-title: "Sannyāsi's discipline"
+title: "Parable of the homa bird"
 c: "indigo"
-heading: "Chapter 36"
+heading: "Chapter 36e"
 weight: 365
 description: ""
 ---

-## Parable of the homa bird

 Pointing to Narendra, the Master said: "You all see this boy.
 He behaves that way here.